Easy family devotions? It’s not a myth. Here’s what you need to know.

 4 Tips to Help You Have Easy Family Devotions

 Another key strategy for easy family devotions is to start small and keep it simple.
-If you have never had family devotions before, don’t commit to an hour-long 7 days a week schedule.
+If you have never had family devotions before, don’t commit to an hour-long, seven-days-a-week schedule.
 You’ll likely fail the first week and simply give up.

 Make your family Bible study time appropriate for the various ages of your kids, the lifestyle you live, the time you have available, and the spiritual maturity of your family.